We may earn a commission when you buy through links in our articles. Learn more.

 Alexander (Macedon)

 Alexander is a good option if you want to go for a domination victory, whether online or against the AI.
-His main ability means that cities do not incur war-weariness, and all your military units fully heal when you capture a city with a world wonder.
+His main ability means that cities do not incur war-weariness, and all your military units fully heal when you capture a city with a world wonder, which can help you to get through a campaign in almost record time.
 Check out his abilities and unique units/buildings below.

 To world’s end